pytorch/pytorch/docs/source/rpc.rst

 ------------------------------

 .. warning ::
-    Distributed autograd is not currently supported when using CUDA tensors
+    When CUDA tensors are used, distributed autograd is only supported on `TensorPipe <https://pytorch.org/docs/stable/rpc.html#tensorpipe-backend>`__ backend

 This module provides an RPC-based distributed autograd framework that can be used for applications such as model parallel training.
 In short, applications